-- Students will be required to carry a scientific calculator with statistical functions to every class. quiz, and exam. - 2 We will explain the MINITAB commands in the class and the student free to do his homework any were he likes. - In accordance with University rules, Nine (9) unexcused absences will automatically result in a grade of DN.
-It is students' responsibility to provide valid written excuses on time before a DN report is issued. - Attendance on time is very important. - Mostly, attendance will be checked within the first five minutes of the class.
+- Students are not allowed to carry mobile phones and smart watches to the exam halls. - Students will be required to carry a scientific calculator with statistical functions to every class, quiz, and exam. - In accordance with University rules, Nine (9) unexcused absences or Fifteen (15) excused and unexcused absences will automatically result in a grade of DN.
+It is students' responsibility to provide valid written excuses on time before a DN report is issued. - Attendance on time is very important. - Students are expected to attend all lecture classes. - If a student misses a class, he is responsible for any announcement made in that class. - Mostly, attendance will be checked within the first five minutes of the class.
 Entering the class after that, is considered as one late, and every two lateness equals to one absence. - All contacts or announcements between the instructor and the students are supposed to be held on Blackboard, so the student must check his Blackboard inbox at least once a day.